-Design revisions are modifications to the PS&E Package after it has been transmitted to Central Office but prior to bid opening.
+Design revisions are modifications to the PS&E Package after it has been accepted by Central Office Plans Processing but prior to bid opening.
 The Project Manager insures a revision is complete as follows (see Figure 20.2):

 - 1. If the project is FA Oversight, obtain concurrence from FHWA prior to making revisions.
 Include the name of the FHWA contact who gave concurrence and the concurrence date on the revision memo.
 FHWA concurrence may not be required on minor changes such as in quantities or to relocate a driveway. - 2.
 Revisions include the modification, deletion, or addition of data on individual sheets, adding new sheets, or the removal of entire sheets. - a.
 All plans revisions require sealed revised sheet(s). - b.
-For revisions to plans sheets other than a Key Sheet, place a conspicuous unique numbered symbol (e.g., a numbered triangle) beside the revision.
-Begin the revision numbering of each individual sheet with "1" and number subsequent revisions of the sheet sequentially.
-Place the revision date, initials of the responsible person, corresponding numbered symbol for the revision, and a brief description of the revision in the Revision Block on each modified sheet.
+For revisions to plans sheets other than a Key Sheet, place a conspicuous unique numbered symbol (e.g., a numbered triangle) beside the revision that corresponds to the Revision Number on the Revision Memo.
+Begin the revision numbering with "1" and number subsequent revisions of the plans sequentially.
+Place the revision date, corresponding numbered symbol for the revision, and a brief description of the revision in the Revision Block on each modified sheet.
 The same applies to adding sheets, however the added sheets may be numbered with alpha characters (e.g., 22a, 22b, 22c).
-If a sheet is being deleted, the sheet numbers for the following sheets remain unchanged. - d.
+If a sheet is being deleted, the sheet numbers for the following sheets remain unchanged.
+For revisions involving revised, added or deleted pay items, see Exhibit 20-C. - c.
 The revisions of plans sheets other than a Key Sheet are also noted on the lower left corner of the Key Sheet in the "Revisions" area.
 (See Exhibit KS-1, Chapter 3, Volume II).
 If the changes to a Key Sheet only involve notes in the Revisions area, no entry is made in the Key Sheet Revisions Block at the lower right corner.
 The Key Sheet Revisions Block is only used to record changes other than revisions notes.
 Revisions to component sets such as the Signalization Plans are noted in the Revision Block of the modified sheet and on the lead Key Sheet in the Revisions Area.
 If a sheet is being deleted, this must be noted in the Revisions Area on the lead Key Sheet, and the Index of Sheets must be revised to show the sheet number(s) of the deleted sheet(s), with a sheet description of "(DELETED)".
 This also must be recorded in the Key Sheet Revisions Block as a revision to the Index of Sheets.
-A newly sealed lead Key Sheet is required when any sheet is revised. - 3.
-Prepare the Revision Memo (Exhibit 20-C) and describe modifications.
-Record the revision date for each revised sheet, using the date shown in the revision block on the sheet.
-The District Design Engineer, District Consultant Project Management Engineer or the District Structures Design Engineer, as appropriate, reviews and concurs with the revision.
+A newly sealed lead Key Sheet is required when any sheet is revised.